zero-meta/EasyClangComplete/README.md

 Most crucial functionality is covered with unit tests using [UnitTesting](https://github.com/randy3k/UnitTesting) Sublime Text plugin.

-## Contributing ##
-Contributions are welcome!
-Look at the issue list.
-If there is something you think you can tackle, write about it in that issue and submit a Pull Request.

-### Follow issue template! ###
-Please follow the issue template *exactly* when creating a new issue.
-I will be closing issues that do not follow that template.
-Please understand that maintaining this codebase takes time and I expect at least well-formatted issue statement to be able to tackle it.
-It is very demotivating to format the issues instead of the original submitter.

-Please don't jump into creating a Pull Request straight away and open an issue first.
-This way, we can synchronize our views on the problem, so that everyone avoids losing time.

-### Branches ###
-There are two branches:
-- `master`: should be stable and generally following the last release.
-Used for urgent bug fixing.
-- `dev`: used to develop new features.
-Merges with master right before a new release.

-### Code style ###
-- Line width is `80` characters
-- Every public function should be documented.
-- The code *must* pass linters:
-  + `pep8`
-  + `pep257`: ignoring `["D209", "D203", "D204", "D213", "D406", "D407"]`

-Please ensure, that your code conforms to this.

 # Support it! #
 [![Donate][img-paypal]][donate-paypal]
 [![Flattr this git repo][img-flattr]][donate-flattr]